Masters of Physician Assistant Studies Financial Aid

 Important Considerations

 The RRCC MPAS program spans 7 semesters over 2.5 academic years.
 To apply for financial aid, you will need to submit the FAFSA three times (once each year).
-When you meet the FAFSA priority date of April 15 and submit all required paperwork, you can expect your aid to be offered by that summer (after the final determination of tuition rates and course fees, which are set annually in spring for the upcoming academic year, by the State Board for Community Colleges and Occupational Education).
+When you meet the FAFSA priority date of April 15 and submit all required paperwork, you can expect your aid to be offered by the summer before your program begins (after the final determination of tuition rates and course fees, which are set annually in spring for the upcoming academic year, by the State Board for Community Colleges and Occupational Education).
 For this reason, the tuition rates and course fees listed above are subject to change.

 Disbursement of financial aid funds into student accounts occurs approximately 3 weeks after the start of each semester.
 This disbursement either pays the tuition and fees bill in full, or in part, depending on the amount of aid available.
 RRCC uses the BankMobile system to issue refunds of remaining financial aid to students.
 It will be close to a month after classes start before your account at the college is paid, and you receive the remaining funds.
 For this reason, you should plan to have other resources available at the beginning of the program to pay living expenses through September.
 Going forward through the program, fall financial aid funds must be budgeted to cover living expenses through February, when spring aid is paid, and spring financial aid must be budgeted to cover living expenses through June, when summer aid is paid.